NBA All-Defensive Team

 Starting with the 2023–24 season, players must appear in at least 65 games (out of the normal 82-game schedule) to be eligible for most major regular-season playing awards and honors, including the All-Defensive Team.
 To receive credit for a game for purposes of award eligibility, a player must have been credited with at least 20 minutes played.
 However, two "near misses", in which the player appeared for 15 to 19 minutes, can be included in the 65-game count.
 Protections also exist for players who suffer season-ending injuries, who are eligible with 62 credited games, and those affected by what the CBA calls "bad faith circumstances".
 Also starting with the 2023–24 season, the All-Defensive Teams were no longer bound by position.

 Tim Duncan holds the record for the most total selections to the All-Defensive Team with 15.
 Kevin Garnett and Kobe Bryant follow with 12 total honors each, and Kareem Abdul-Jabbar has 11 total selections.
 Michael Jordan, Gary Payton, Garnett and Bryant share the record for most NBA All-Defensive first team selections with nine.
-Scottie Pippen, Bobby Jones, and Duncan made the first team eight times each.
+Rudy Gobert, Scottie Pippen, Bobby Jones, and Duncan made the first team eight times each.
 Walt Frazier, Dennis Rodman and Chris Paul made the All-Defensive first team seven times.
 Victor Wembanyama was the first rookie to make the All-Defensive first team, doing it as a member of the San Antonio Spurs during the 2023–24 season.